Revisiting Value Iteration: Unified Analysis of Discounted and Average-Reward Cases

-\begin{proof} The proof strategy is the same as in \cite{mustafin2025reanalysis}.
-After normalization, all actions lie on or below the horizontal zero-level hyperplane; therefore, SAPs participating in the unique optimal policy $\pi^*$ have $0$ rewards, and SAPs that do not participate have negative rewards.
+\begin{proof}[Proof of Theorem~\ref{thm:sync_no_lr}] First note that we analyze a normalized MDP.
+Therefore, all actions lie on or below the horizontal zero-level hyperplane or, in algebraic terms, SAPs participating in the unique optimal policy $\pi^*$ have $0$ rewards, and SAPs that do not participate have negative rewards.

 For clarity, we define $ \tilde{v}_{t} = \frac{v_{t}}{C} $.
 Assume $ a^*\in\pi^*$ and let $a := \arg\max_a \adv{a}{\tilde{v}_{t}} $ with $st(a^*)=st(a)=s$.
 Then, we have